Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

 - allowing this additional time to not be influenced by the previously set caps

 Registrars: If you wish to increase your hours, please negotiate and sign a new contract with the practice specifying the start date and forward to your EC.

 Please note that this increase will be reviewed at the end of the 2020.1 term.

-- GP Synergy encourages all registrars to remain at their current practice to continue the term with minimal disruption to them and the practice
+- Where possible and if appropriate to do so, GP Synergy encourages all registrars to remain at their current practice to continue the term with minimal disruption to them and the practice

-- If the workload is reduced, and you wish to do so, you may reduce your hours in negotiation with the practice, and/or completing online education such as the SupportGPT modules or other education as recommended by GP Synergy
+- If the workload is reduced, and you wish to do so, you may reduce your hours in negotiation with the practice, please discuss this with your medical educator.

 - If you are required to reduce hours at your practice and need additional work, you may wish to consider alternative options such as surge planning for your local hospital or working in a Commonwealth funded respiratory clinic.
 If you are interested in either of these options, please visit https://gpsynergy.com.au/publications-news/covid-19-alternate-work/ to register your interest and review the information regarding respiratory clinics on GPRime.